Who Are The Lawmakers Boycotting Donald Trump’s Inauguration And What Are Their Reasons?

 A photo posted by John Lewis (@repjohnlewis) on

-In a recent interview with Meet the Press, Rep. John Lewis mentioned that he does not see Donald Trump as a legitimate President due to the issue of the Russian interference.
-He also said that he will not go to the inauguration and it will be the first one he’ll miss since he has been Congress.
+In a recent interview with Meet the Press, Rep. John Lewis mentioned that he does not see Donald Trump as a legitimate president due to the issue of the Russian interference.
+He also said that he will not go to the inauguration and it will be the first one he’ll miss since he has been in Congress.

 New York Rep. Yvette Clark

 Rep. Yvette Clarke tweeted that she will not attend Donald Trump’s inauguration.
-She mentioned that the moment he insulted Rep. John Lewis he has insulted America.
+She mentioned that the moment he insulted Rep. John Lewis, he has insulted America.

 New York Rep. Nydia Velazquez